 Just like Lake Minnewanka, Two Jack Lake is popular among skating enthusiasts.
 Although the lake is much shallower than its big brother, you have to be careful.
 Parks Canada warns to stay well away (at least 100 m / 328 feet) from the lake’s dam as there is always open water and thin ice.

-Snowshoeing around Two Jack Lake
+Snowshoeing near Two Jack Lake

 You can also go on lovely hikes near Two Jack Lake in the winter.
 In the coldest months, you can navigate the deep snow with the help of a pair of snowshoes.
 Along the lakeshore, you can take a pleasant trip.
 If the ice is thick enough, you can also walk on it.